 CO2e and emissions

 Reducing our direct CO2e footprint is one of ING’s key environmental goals.
-With the help of the Environmental Programme ING has decreased its total carbon footprint by 6% since 2014 while also increasing coverage of our emissions monitoring.
+With the help of the Environmental Programme ING has decreased its total carbon footprint by 27% since 2014 while also increasing coverage of our emissions monitoring.
 This is thanks to an increase of renewable electricity consumption and a decrease in total energy consumption.
 This progress means that we have already met our 2020 target for emissions reduction and will therefore will set a new 2020 target this year.

 |in kilotonne CO2e||2016||2015||2014|